Furnok/FreneJam2025/README.md

 - You can use cover or hide to remain unseen.

 3. Gadgets & Tools
-- Hacking Device – Open doors.
+- Interruptor Device – Open doors.

 4. Level Design
 - One single scene (a large, multi-layered facility).